Breathing Through the Holidays

 By Tearsanee Carlisle Davis, DNP, APRN, FNP-BC, FAANP “Stressed” — over the past two years, this is the response I have received from patients, friends,

-By April Kapu, DNP, APRN, ACNP-BC, FAANP, FCCM, FAAN February 21-28 is National Eating Disorder Awareness Week.
-This week is intended to educate the public
+By April Kapu, DNP, APRN, ACNP-BC, FAANP, FCCM, FAAN National Eating Disorder Awareness Week is a campaign intended to educate the public about the realities

-By Irene W. Bean, DNP, FNP-BC, PMHNP-BC, FAANP July is Minority Mental Health Awareness month and, in light of the COVID-19 pandemic and the renewed
+By Irene W. Bean, DNP, FNP-BC, PMHNP-BC, FAANP July is Minority Mental Health Awareness month, and with the renewed focus on systemic inequalities, this topic

 May is Mental Health Awareness Month, and this year, it is more critical than ever to pay attention to your mental wellbeing.
 After more than a year of dealing with the COVID-19 pandemic, the effects on mental health have been staggering.